feliveira/CS50x/README.md

 # :money_with_wings: C T R L - CS50x Final Project
 A web application created to make finance management easier.
-Built with HTML, CSS, JavaScript, Python, Flask and SQL
+Built with HTML, CSS, JavaScript, Bootstrap, Python, Flask and SQL.

 ## How it works